Snuggsy187/Electron-Blagger-Mod/README.md

 Streamlined original code to offer improved speed performance.
 Other modifications, like removing the 'stand on plant/rotating spike' feature

-Work in progress - no sound in this version.

 KEYS:
 Space to Start,
 Z - Left, X - Right,